aniruddhsujish/NSETradeAgents/README.md

 # NSETradeAgents

 An automated swing-trading system for NSE smallcap and midcap stocks.
-It scans about 400 stocks every morning, screens and scores the setups, sizes positions, and manages exits — holding for one to four weeks.
+It scans about 400 stocks late in each session, screens and scores the setups, sizes positions, and manages exits — holding for one to four weeks.

-It runs in simulation mode against real market data.
-No real money.
+**Live since 1 September 2026**, running unattended on a single ARM instance in Mumbai with a public dashboard.
+It trades in simulation against real market data — no real money.

 The trading logic is entirely deterministic.
 A single LLM agent — a **forensic veto** — runs alongside it in shadow mode, recording a verdict on every candidate